Abcoude: Population centres

-The former municipality of Abcoude consisted of the villages Abcoude and Baambrugge, and the hamlet Stokkelaarsbrug.
+The former municipality of Abcoude consisted of the villages of Abcoude and Baambrugge and the hamlet of Stokkelaarsbrug.

 Geography

-Abcoude lies in the Province Utrecht, about 13 km southeast of (the centre of) Amsterdam, on the confluence of the Angstel River, Gein River and Holendrecht River.
+Abcoude lies in the Province Utrecht, about 13 km southeast of (the centre of) Amsterdam, on the confluence of the Angstel, Gein and Holendrecht rivers.

-In 2001, the town of Abcoude had 6431 inhabitants.
-The built-up area of the town was 1.28 km², and contained 2678 residences.
-The current approximation is over 8000.

 History

 Abcoude was first mentioned in a report from 1085 by the bishop of Utrecht.
 In this document the residents of Abcoude were named ’habitatores de Abecenwalde’.
 In 1672 most of the town was burned down by the French.

-In 1820 Abcoude had 1100 inhabitants.
+In 1820 Abcoude had 1,100 inhabitants.
+In 2001 it had 6,431 inhabitants, growing to 8,295 in 2023.

 The municipality of Abcoude was formed in 1941, from the former municipalities of Abcoude-Proosdij (containing the village of Abcoude) and Abcoude-Baambrugge (containing the village of Baambrugge).

 Transport

 The town is served by Abcoude railway station.
 It is in the northern part of Abcoude.
-The station offers direct services to Amsterdam, Utrecht, Gouda and Rotterdam.
+There are direct services to Amsterdam, Utrecht, Gouda and Rotterdam.

 Local government

-Till 2011 the municipal council of Abcoude consisted of 13 seats, which were divided as follows:
+Until 2011 the municipal council of Abcoude consisted of 13 seats, which at the last election held in 2006 were divided as follows: